-• Mask (cloth face covering) usage will apply to all individuals
+• Mask (cloth face covering) usage is encouraged

 • Individuals are asked to respect the 6-ft social distance rule